Residency Application Timeline & Resources

 Residency Application Timeline

-Applying to the match is an intensive endeavor, and you will spend hours (and hours) of your time completing the process.
 The residency application timeline and tasks below are designed to spread the workload over a reasonable amount of time so you can develop the strongest application possible without the anxiety-inducing stress of missing a detail or rushing through a document because residency application opening day is looming.

 June 4 – ERAS application opens for USMDs and DOs

-June 26 – Tokens available to IMGs
+June 25 – Tokens available to IMGs

 July/August – Prepare ERAS/CAS Application